 |Sun Exposure||Full sun|

-When first planting, you'll want to choose a sunny location and begin in the early spring.
-Soil should be fertile and well-drained, and a one-inch layer of aged manure can be incorporated into the soil to promote its best growth.
-Be sure to space Salvia leucantha plants 36 inches apart, and opt for a thick mulch to help protect your plants, such as evergreen boughs or wood chips.
+Choose a sunny location and plant it in the early spring.
+Soil should be fertile and well-drained, and you can incorporate a one-inch layer of aged manure into the soil to promote its best growth.
+Be sure to space the plants three feet apart, and spread a few inches of mulch to help prevent weeds, retain moisture, and keep roots cool.